retroFlecters/retroflect-client-web/README.md

 Within: the **questions** section
 [] I want to see a list of questions each with a corresponding answer text input
-so that I can be provided be guided through my self reflection
+so that I can be guided through my self reflection